mdancho84/mdancho84.github.io/_posts/2022-03-11-which-data-science-skills-are-important.md

 1. **Tidymodels:** I use this for making adhoc models and then explaining
 2. **H2O:** I use this for automatic machine learning and in production

+Another (extremely important) skill is feature engineering.

+* **Recipes:** Has preprocessing tools to transform numeric data and create features from date, time, and text data.

 ## Time series is a money saver

 Next, if you are interested in becoming _insanely_ valuable to your organization.